-- 1. Sale Marking: Animals entered in this sale will be clearly marked to indicate they have been shown and sold at the 2023 Boulder County Fair.
-The Boulder County Junior Market Livestock Sale Committee reserves the right to mark animals before or after the sale in any manner they desire. - 2.
-Care: 4-H and FFA exhibitors or a family member must remain at fairgrounds until all exhibitors' animals are loaded to leave the fairgrounds; Unless otherwise directed by the market sale committee.
+- 1. Sale Marking: The Boulder County Junior Market Livestock Sale Committee reserves the right to mark animals before or after the sale in any manner they desire.
+Animals entered in this sale will be clearly marked to indicate they have been shown and sold at the 2024 Boulder County Fair. - 2.
+Care: 4-H and FFA exhibitors or a family member must remain at fairgrounds until all exhibitors' animals are loaded to leave the fairgrounds, unless otherwise directed by the Sale Committee.
 This is to include animals not in the sale leaving for packing plants on alternative transportation not provided by animal owner. - 3.
-Check Out: No sale animals will be allowed to leave the fairgrounds without a proper check out with the species sale committee designee and/or Superintendent. - 4.
-Thank you & Sale Payment will be made to the Exhibitor when: - 10 working days post sale an email will be sent your Parent/Guardian email address - This email will be a listing of all buyers and add-on sponsors: names, business (if applicable), address - Exhibitor is to deliver all buyer and add on Thank You notes to the Boulder County Extension Office in pre-addressed and stamped envelopes. - If you miss the 2nd Friday Thursday in September deadline you will have \$100 deducted from your check. - Upon receipt of your complete thank you listing, you will then be eligible to receive your check when we have collected money from the sponsors. - 6.
-No animal sold in the Boulder County Fair Junior livestock market sale is eligible for any market classes at the Colorado State Fair.
+Check Out: No sale animals will be allowed to leave the fairgrounds without a proper checkout with the species sale committee designee and/or Superintendent.